Resources

 Co-Lab Honours Grant

-The Co-Lab Honours Grant offers $8,000 in funding for exceptional students to focus on leading research projects with real life impact, greatly enhancing their student experience and career opportunities.
-Grants are available to students undertaking a research project during their Honours year that aligns with ASD research interests including the following fields: Mathematics; Engineering; Computer Science; Linguistics; Statistics; Psychology; Sociology; Languages.
+The Co-Lab Honours Grant offers $9,500 in funding for exceptional students to focus on leading research projects with real-world impact, greatly enhancing their student experience and career opportunities.
+Grants are available to students undertaking a research project that aligns with Australian Signals Directorate (ASD) research interests during their Honours year.
+The fields of study include: Computer Science, Engineering, Languages, Linguistics, Mathematics, Physics, Psychology, Sociology, and Statistics.
+Cross-disciplinary projects will also be considered favourably.

 Eric Fry Labour History Research Grant